mk-fg/fgtk/README.md

 Designed to be used from pre-commit hook, like `ln -s /path/to/distribute_regen .git/hooks/pre-commit`, to update version number before every commit.

+##### darcs_bundle_to_diff

+Ad-hoc tool to dissect and convert darcs bundles into a sequence of unified diff hunks.
+Handles file creations and all sorts of updates, but probably not moves and removals, which were outside my use-case at the moment.

+Was written for just one occasion (re-working old bundles attached to tahoe-lafs tickets, which crashed darcs on "darcs apply"), so might be incomplete and a bit out-of-date, but I imagine it shouldn't take much effort to make it work with any other bundles.

 ### Misc